k0sproject/k0s/docs/examples/ambassador-ingress.md

               addresses:
               - 172.17.0.2
 ```
+(you might need to replace the 172.17.0.2 IP with your local IP which you can find higher up in the generated file
+under spec.api.address)

 As you can see it adds both Ambassador and Metallb (required for LoadBalancers) with corresponding repositories
 and (minimal) configurations.
 This example only uses your local network - providing a range of IPs for